Floyd of the Jungle

 The 1982 release is written in Atari BASIC.
 A second version, published in 1983, is programmed in assembly language for improved performance, and the computer controls any unused players.
-Version 2 was available for both the Atari 8-bit family and Commodore 64.
+Version 2 was available for both Atari 8-bit computers and Commodore 64.

 Gameplay

-The player can make Floyd run left and right with the joystick, jump by pressing the joystick button, and punch by keeping the button held after landing from a jump.
+The player can make Floyd run left and right with the joystick, leap by pressing the joystick button, and punch by keeping the button held after landing from a leap.
+Vines can be climbed up and down to move between platforms.

 Some actions give points: collecting a bird (1 point), punching a pygmy (2 points), and reaching "Janice" at the top of the screen (4 points).
 In a multiplayer game, the first player to reach a predetermined point value wins.
 Single-player games have a time limit instead.
-Other hazards can hurt Floyd, sending him to the bottom of the screen.
+Other hazards, such as alligators, can hurt Floyd, sending him to the bottom of the screen.

 Development

 When asked in 1983 where the Floyd of the Jungle concept came from, Meier responded: